-Clare and Lesley Disabled Dance Artists are recent graduates from the Scottish School of Contemporary Dance.
-We enjoy creating interactive works to teach life-skills through a kinaesthetic approach.
-Aiming to simply make people smile through our movement and friendship.
-We value the importance of disabled voices within dance, wanting to use our own experiences to educate other Artists and inspire young disabled people.
+Clare and Lesley, Disabled Dance Artists are recent graduates from The Scottish School of Contemporary Dance.
+They enjoy creating interactive works to teach life-skills through a multi-sensory approach.
+Aiming to simply make people smile through their movement and friendship, they value the importance of disabled voices within Dance, wanting to use their own experiences to educate other Artists and inspire young disabled people.

 [Image Credit: David Thomas Adam Photography]

 Clarty Burd Theatre Company are an all-female company based in Edinburgh and led by Laila Noble and Emilie Robson.
 Winners of the Bright Spark Award 2018 and runners up of Theatre Uncut’s 2019 Political Playwriting Award; they are Clarty, Arty Burds with plenty to say and bird puns aplenty!
 Clarty Burd specialise in bold, dynamic, agitprop theatre with its tongue planted firmly in its cheek.